Simon Mensing: Hamilton Academical

 Mensing moved from Motherwell to local rivals Hamilton Academical on a three-month loan deal in September 2007, after finding it difficult to progress beyond being a squad player.
 After extending the deal for an additional month Hamilton then signed Mensing permanently on 18 January 2008.
 He won promotion to the Scottish Premier League with the Accies in 2007–08 as Division One champions.
-Mensing was banned for a month in 2011 for testing for a banned substance methylhexaneamine.
+Mensing was banned for a month in 2011 for testing for a banned substance methylhexanamine.
 The positive urine test was taken after the game against Aberdeen on 29 December.
 He missed five games for Hamilton in total.
 Mensing revealed that the substance was in a dietary supplement he had been taking purchased of the high street and he had taken advice before taking and believed there to be no banned substances in it.
 Hamilton and Mensing only revealed details of the ban after it had been served.
 He was banned between 29 January and 28 February 2011.
-Despite the ban, Mensing maintain his innocent for testing for a banned substance methylhexaneamine.
+Despite the ban, Mensing maintained his innocent for testing for a banned substance methylhexanamine.
 Mensing left Hamilton after season 2011–12 after spending five years at the club.